Originally published on 18th September 2018 Last updated on 5th April 2024

 Instead, hypothyroidism often goes undiagnosed or even misdiagnosed under something else.
 Therefore, if you or anyone you know has one of the diagnoses below, please ensure that a full thyroid panel is tested to rule out a misdiagnosed thyroid condition.

-The list is somewhat long and includes both physical and mental conditions.
+The list is somewhat long and includes both physical and mental health conditions.

 This is a big one.
-So many thyroid patients share their stories of how they went undiagnosed with hypothyroidism for years and were instead told that they were ‘just depressed’, before eventual thyroid medication helped to alleviate their mental health condition.
+So many thyroid patients share their stories of how they went undiagnosed with hypothyroidism for years and were instead told that they were ‘just depressed’, before eventual thyroid treatment helped to alleviate their mental health symptoms.

 There are some symptoms of depression that are the same as those for hypothyroidism, such as: